 What would my course schedule look like?

 Another pressing question you may have on your mind when transferring schools is how your course schedule will be set up.
-At Rasmussen College, the answer to that will depend heavily on the program you choose to enroll in.
+At Rasmussen University, the answer to that will depend heavily on the program you choose to enroll in.
 Many programs are offered fully-online, though some like the Practical Nursing, Professional Nursing, Surgical Technologist and Physical Therapist Assistant require a substantial amount of time on campus.

 At your previous stop you may have attended a school that followed a traditional Fall/Spring semester schedule for most courses.
 But that doesn’t mean you’ll need to plan on keeping that cadence.
-Aside from a few exceptions, most Rasmussen College courses offer 8 start dates per year, which means you can get started sooner.
+Aside from a few exceptions, most Rasmussen University courses offer 8 start dates per year, which means you can get started sooner.